 Risk identification is the process followed to identify and record all material risk exposures that arise from the Company's activities.
-Material risks are identified both formally, through the annual review of the Company's risk strategy, and informally as they arise in the course of business.
 The risks are assessed based on the severity of adverse impact that they could have on the Company if they were to be crystallised.

-The risk identification is performed jointly by the Business Functions/Departments and the RMF and is documented in the Company's Risk Register.
+The risk identification is performed jointly by the Business Functions/Departments and the RMF and is documented in the Company's electronic risk register.
 Risk identification is performed at all levels of business as listed below:

-- Existing risk identification. - Emerging risk identification. - Risks identified following the recording of loss events. - Risks identified through internal audit, compliance and information security reports. - Risk and Control Self Assessment ("RCSA") process.
+Existing risk identification.

+- Emerging risk identification. - Risks identified following the recording of loss events. - Risks identified through internal audit, compliance and information security reports. - Risk and Control Self Assessment ("RCSA") process.